vedph/cadmus-bricks-shell/projects/myrmidon/cadmus-refs-lookup/README.md

 - `itemChange` fired when the user picks an item from the list resulting from a quick search.
 - `moreRequest` fired when the user requests the advanced search by clicking the *More* button.
 The component hosting the lookup control should handle this event and typically open some dialog with a search, lending back the item to be picked.

+## Lookup Set

+A lookup set is a combination of several lookup components, each connected to a different source.

+Each lookup is **configured** via an instance of `RefLookupConfig`, having these properties:

+- `name`: a human-friendly name for the lookup.
+Users will pick from a list displaying this name for each configuration.
+- `iconUrl`: an optional icon URL to be displayed next to the name in the list.
+Icon size is specified by the `iconSize` property of the lookup set.
+- `description`: a lookup description.
+- `label`: the label to be displayed in the lookup control.
+- `limit`: the maximum number of items to retrieve at each lookup.
+Default is 10.
+- `baseFilter`: the base filter object to supply when filtering data in this lookup.
+If you have more filtering criteria set by your client code, set this property to an object representing the filter criteria.
+This object will be used as the base object when invoking the lookup service.
+- `service`: the lookup service to use.
+- `item`: the current lookup item, or undefined to start the lookup blank.
+- `itemIdGetter`: the optional function to get a string ID from an item.
+If undefined, the `item` object will be used.
+- `itemLabelGetter`: the optional function to get a string label from an item.If undefined, the item object will be used.
+- `required`: true if a value is required.
+- `hasMore`: true to add a "More" button for more complex lookup.
+When the user clicks it, the corresponding `moreRequest` event will be emitted.
+- `linkTemplate`: the optional template to be used when building the URI pointing to the external resource and linked by the Link button.
+The ID placeholder is represented by a property path included in `{}`, e.g. `{id}` or `{some.id}`.
+If undefined, no link button will be displayed.
+- optDialog: when using quick options, this is a component used to customize the options bound to options.
+- `options`: the options for the lookup service.

+The **set component** has these properties:

+- `configs`: an array of configuration objects as illustrated above.
+- `iconSize`: the size of the icons to use in the lookups list.
+Default is 24x24.

+The events are:

+- `itemChange`: emitted when an item is picked.
+- `moreRequest`: emitted when a more request is issued.

+Both these events provide the picked item, wrapped into a set of metadata:

+- `configs`: the array of configurations used.
+- `config`: the current config.
+- `item`: the picked item.
+- `itemId`: the ID of the picked item.
+- `itemLabel`: the label of the picked item.